engin100/980/labs/lab-8.md

   - **Note:** The top of the second floor refers to the height of the ceiling above someone walking on the second floor.

-- Repeat this with 2 and 4-5 figurines loaded into the bucket, recording the total masses and time differences for all trials in your spreadsheet.
+- Repeat this with 2 and 4-5 figurines attached to the parachute, recording the total masses and time differences for all trials in your spreadsheet.

 ### Computations